ALL FY16 TUITION ASSISTANCE REQUEST MUST BE PROCESSED BY THE BEC BY THE COB ON 15 SEPTEMBER 2016

 To provide personal and professional learning opportunities to the Marine Corps community.
 We are committed to providing a wide variety of resources to help achieve personal and professional success.

 Need help putting the pieces together?
-The Joint Education Center has academic advisors who can offer academic guidance to active duty military personnel, family members, and federal employees who want guidance when preparing for college.
+The Base Education Center has academic advisors who can offer academic guidance to active duty military personnel, family members, and federal employees who want guidance when preparing for college.
 Counseling appointments are about one hour in length and available Monday-Friday.

 Tuition Assistance (TA) is the military’s financial assistance program and helps cover tuition costs for courses taken at an accredited college, university, or vocational/technical institution leading to a certificate, associate, bachelors, or master’s degree.
 Marine Corps requirements to receive tuition assistance can be found in MARADMIN 093/16.